Federico Chiesa: Juventus

-2020–21: Debut season

 On 5 October 2020, Chiesa signed a two-year loan deal with Juventus; a €3 million loan for the first season and a €7 million loan for the second season, with a conditional obligation to buy for €40 million plus €10 million in variables.
 On 17 October, Chiesa made his debut for Juventus, providing an assist for Álvaro Morata and getting a straight red card in a 1–1 away draw to Crotone.
 He made his UEFA Champions League debut three days later, in a 2–0 away win over Dynamo Kyiv.
-He scored his first goal in the competition, and for Juventus, on 2 December, in a 3–0 home win against the same opponent.
+Chiesa scored his first goal in the competition, and for Juventus, on 2 December, in a 3–0 home win against the same opponent.

 Chiesa's first league goal for Juventus came on 16 December, scoring a long-distance goal in a 1–1 home draw against Atalanta.
 On 6 January 2021, Chiesa scored a brace against league-leaders Milan to help Juventus win 3–1 away from home; it was Milan's first league defeat in 27 games.
-Chiesa scored three goals against Porto in the 2020–21 UEFA Champions League round of 16: one in the first leg and two in the second leg.
+He scored three goals against Porto in the 2020–21 UEFA Champions League round of 16: one in the first leg and two in the second leg.
 However, Juventus were eliminated on the away goals rule.
-On 19 May, he scored the match–winning goal in a 2–1 victory over Atalanta in the 2021 Coppa Italia Final.
+On 19 May, Chiesa scored the match–winning goal in a 2–1 victory over Atalanta in the 2021 Coppa Italia final.

-2021–22: Season-ending injury

 At the start of the new season, on 29 September 2021, in the 2021–22 UEFA Champions League, Chiesa scored the winning goal in a 1–0 home win against title holders Chelsea in a group stage match, equalling Alessandro Del Piero's record of four consecutive goals in the competition.
-On 9 January 2022, during a match against Roma, Chiesa suffered an anterior cruciate ligament injury, ruling him out for seven months.
+On 9 January 2022, during a match against Roma, he suffered an anterior cruciate ligament injury, ruling him out for seven months.
 Chiesa ended his season early with four goals in 18 appearances.

-2022–23

-On 2 November 2022, after nearly ten months out of action, Chiesa made his debut of the season in a 2–1 home defeat against Paris Saint-Germain, replacing Fabio Miretti in the 74th minute, in their final 2022–23 UEFA Champions League match.
+On 2 November 2022, after nearly ten months out of action, Chiesa made his season debut in a 2–1 home defeat against Paris Saint-Germain, replacing Fabio Miretti in the 74th minute, in their final 2022–23 UEFA Champions League match.
+In the 2023–24 season, he set a new personal record by scoring nine goals in 33 appearances in Serie A.